-All diagnostic tests are negative, including blood tests, ultrasound, and endoscopy.
-In addition, all radiographic studies are negative, including CT scans and x-ray studies such as upper GI series (barium swallow) and lower GI series (in which a barium enema is given).
+All diagnostic tests are negative, including blood tests, ultrasound, endoscopy, and colonoscopy.
+In addition, all radiographic studies are negative, including CT scans and x-ray studies.
 Additional tests may be ordered and these, too, will turn out to have normal results.

-And, it is important to realize that even though the test results are negative, the pain is still quite real.
-Hypnosis is a very powerful tool for pain the symptoms of IBS.
+It is important to realize that even though the test results are negative, the pain and other symptoms are is still quite real.
+Medical Hhypnosis is a very powerful tool for pain the symptoms of IBS.
 And cognitive behavioral therapy, or CBT, has been shown to be the best treatment for anxiety.

 IBS episodes can be similar to migraine headaches.